Zenieverse/RoomMind/README.md

 Rearrange tools by dragging in 3D space
 Ask the AI to organize your tasks into a room-scale layout RoomMind is designed to feel like you are installing tools into your room.

 📘 Diagrams
-(Optional — requires your PNG/SVG uploads)
-You can add:
 Architecture Diagram
 Component Diagram
 MR Layout Diagram
 Workflow Diagram
-I can generate these for you — just say “Generate the diagrams”.

 🤝 Contributing
 Contributions are welcome!
 To contribute: